washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The official Court file

-• Affiliate records in other agencies such as law enforcement arrest records, prosecution records, etc
+• Affiliate records in other agencies, such as law enforcement arrest records, prosecution records, etc

 The official Juvenile Court file is public record and available for inspection.

-The other two categories unavailable to the public.
+The other two categories are unavailable to the public.
 Only a few eligible people have access to these two categories under limited circumstances.

 How to find Juvenile records in Washington

-Begin the search at the custodian agency in charge of the record of interest.
-Juvenile courts in Washington are the primary custodians of all juvenile cases brought to the court.
-If a case gets transferred to the adult criminal court as a juvenile felony, then the adult criminal court becomes a party in maintaining that record.
-Juvenile delinquency cases are open to the public in Washington, therefore anyone can visit the relevant juvenile court and make a request to view or copy them.
 Dependency records or records that protect the rights of the child do not come readily available unless the party has a legitimate interest in the record that is demonstrable.
-An ID card or some official evidence linking such person to the child will be important in granting access.
-Also, persons with an executive or court order can access this information.
+An ID card or other official proof linking the person to the child will be important for granting access.
+Also, persons with an executive or court order may access this information.
 Apply for a court order using the Motion and Declaration for Order Authorizing Inspection for Records form.
-Also note that some records even though open to the public may be under a seal when the benefits of privacy outweigh the need for public knowledge.
+Also note that some records, even though open to the public, may be under a seal when the benefits of privacy outweigh the need for public knowledge.

 Can You Look Up Washington Juvenile Records Online?